 You must see the Las Salineras Pre-Incan Salt Pans.
-Salinas de Maras is located in the Urumbamba Valley, less than 50 km from Cusco.
+Salinas de Maras is located in the Urubamba Valley, less than 50 km from Cusco.
 Here you will find nearly 3,000 salt pans thought to be developed even before the Inca period.
-These pans are filled with salt water from underground springs.
+These pans are filled with saltwater from underground springs.
 This subterranean stream flows into a system of channels known as the Salt Pans.

 As you tour these salt pans, you’ll be amazed to see that a way of collecting salt more than 500 years ago was so efficient that it is still used today.